-You may wish to use an intermittent operational mode if your home is unoccupied for long periods.
+You may wish to use an intermittent operational mode if your home is unoccupied for long periods (20 minutes ON / 40 minutes OFF).

 III.
 PRECAUTIONS & GUIDELINES

 WARNING indicates the potential of risk of personal injury or death if not observed.